← All articles

 Latin America sits between the extremes.
 Card penetration is meaningfully higher than in Sub-Saharan Africa, but it’s uneven — strong among urban middle classes, thin in the prepaid and informal-economy tail that makes up a large share of mobile gamers.
 Mexico is on the Findex top-eight unbanked list; Brazil and Argentina have large but unevenly served populations.
 DCB here is a reach extender, not the whole game.

-- Brazil — the region’s biggest market.
-Three operators control roughly 97% of connections: Vivo (Telefônica), Claro (América Móvil), and TIM.
+• Brazil — the region’s biggest market, and a concentrated one: Vivo (Telefônica), Claro (América Móvil), and TIM carry the overwhelming majority of mobile accesses.
+Anatel’s Q2 2026 competition report puts Vivo at 37.9% and TIM at 22.4%, with Claro the third of the trio.
 Cards and the Pix instant-payment rail cover the banked majority, but carrier billing reaches the prepaid cohort that Pix and cards miss — and prepaid is still a large slice of Brazilian mobile users.

 What wins here: the same mid-core and casual profiles as elsewhere, plus localised pricing that respects purchasing power.
 In Argentina specifically, small phone-billed amounts dodge a lot of the card-FX friction that frustrates buyers.